brainwipe/NJsonApiCore/README.md

 > This library is not a complete implementation of the JSONApi 1.0.

 ## Current Development Effort
-NJsonApiCore supports .NET 4.6.2 and .NET Core RC1.
-Development on .NET Core has paused until .NET Core is properly released to manufacturers (RTM).
+NJsonApiCore supports .NET 4.6.2 and .NET Core 1.0.

 ## History
 Originally courtesy of [**SocialCee**](http://socialcee.com), forked NJsonApi from the work done by https://github.com/jacek-gorgon/NJsonApi and then formed into its own repository courtesy of [**My Clinical Outcomes**](http://www.myclinicaloutcomes.com).